zju3dv/disprcnn/README.md

 Update on 2021.2.4: New data, trained models, results and categories have been released!
+Old version data is not available now.
 # Disp R-CNN: Stereo 3D Object Detection via Shape Prior Guided Instance Disparity Estimation (CVPR 2020)

 This project contains the implementation of our CVPR 2020 paper [arxiv](https://arxiv.org/pdf/2004.03572.pdf).